-In Taiwan’s current education system, students may study for up to 20 years, which includes six years of primary education, three years of junior high school, three years of senior secondary school, four years of higher education, one to four years for a master’s degree, and two to seven years for a doctoral degree.
+In Taiwan’s current education system, students may study for up to 20 years, which includes six years of primary school education, three years of junior high school education, three years of senior high school education, four years of bachelor education, one to four years for a master’s degree, and two to seven years for a doctoral degree.

 The nine-year compulsory education system, of which six years are for primary education and three years are for junior high school, was put into effect in SY1968.
 In order to offer more diverse development opportunities for junior high school students, technical education is included as well, in addition to the regular curriculum.
 Practical classes allow students to better understand vocational education and their future career choices.

-Senior secondary education consists of three years of schooling and includes “general senior high schools,” “skill-based senior high schools,” “comprehensive senior high schools,” and “specialized senior high schools.”
+Senior high school education consists of three years of schooling and includes “general senior high schools,” “skill-based senior high schools,” “comprehensive senior high schools,” and “specialty-based senior high schools.”

 ■Junior College Education